polychatproject/polychat-appservice/README.md

 ### Debugging and testing
 * `DEBUG_MXID` - This Matrix User ID will get an invite to every room for debugging purposes.
 In sub rooms, this user can impersonate the Polychat user.
-* `MATRIX_NETWORK_ENABLED` - Set to "true" to enable a "Matrix" sub rooms.
+* `MATRIX_BRIDGE_ENABLED` - Set to "true" to enable a "Matrix" sub rooms.
 Defaults to false.
-* `MATRIX_ACCOUNT_MXIDS` - A comma-separated list of Matrix User IDs.
+* `MATRIX_BRIDGE_ACCOUNT_MXIDS` - A comma-separated list of Matrix User IDs.
 They will be the "Polychat" account talking to Matrix users.

 ### Experimental features
 * `LOAD_EXISTING_ROOMS` - Experimental!!
 Set to "true" to load existing rooms.
 Defaults to false.